lesmac/Samples/README.md

 Samples
-This repository contains samples of work I have done in the past, much of it while a student at UCL.
-Short samples are listed as .java files and larger projects have their own project folders.
+This repository contains samples of work I have done in the past.
+UCL_BloodPressure Monitor is an android app, which was a group project at UCL.
+My primary responsibility was designing and coding the UI.
+Checkerboard inverter is a demo plug-in I wrote for ImageJ.

 =======